benmaier/netwulf/docs/about.rst

 Pros
 ~~~~

-- interactive styling of network visualizations in the browser, started from Python
+- Interactive styling of network visualizations in the browser, started from Python
-- no compiling needed
+- No compiling needed
-- no external program needed
+- No external program needed
-- cross-platform
+- Cross-platform
-- seamlessly use the inferred style back in Python
+- Seamlessly use the inferred style back in Python
-- redraw the visualization in Python using matplotlib
+- Redraw the visualization in Python using matplotlib

 Cons
 ~~~~

-- no multiedges yet
+- No multiedges yet
-- no rendering of directed edges
+- No rendering of directed edges

 Install